Our research is editorially independent but we may earn a commission for purchases made through our links.

 Boasting a population of less than 300, St. Marks is a city often passed up by travelers heading to the theme park attractions.
 Its Old Florida ambiance is not to be missed, however, as its abundance of alluring natural attractions and waterfront village served as an important early port in Florida on the Gulf of Mexico.
 History enthusiasts will want to visit the archeological displays at San Marcos de Apalache Historic Park and the second oldest light station in Florida, while you can also explore the salt marshes and natural habitats at St. Marks National Wildlife Refuge.

-Cedar Key is dripping with small-town charm, as its an Old Florida jewel located on the Nature Coast that boasts ’50’s-style motels, quaint shops and a lack of chain restaurants.
+Cedar Key is a historic city in Florida, showcasing Old Florida on the Nature Coast with its ’50’s-style motels, quaint shops and a lack of chain restaurants.
 Cedar Key’s quiet Hemingway-esque fishing village offers an abundance of outdoor adventures for nature lovers, from fishing excursions to sunset cruises.
 Its rustic ambiance and slower pace of life are highlighted by its quaint mom and pop shops and landscapes filled with fishing boats.
 Spend a day at the Cedar Keys National Wildlife Refuge, or pop into Tony’s Seafood Restaurant for a creamy bowl of clam chowder.

 Famous for its fresh seafood offerings, Apalachicola is a friendly fishing town that boasts a wonderful rustic charm.
 There are over 900 historic listings here, from small cottages to stained glass churches, and its lack of traffic or city noise makes it a laid-back slice of Old Florida.
 Relax in waterfront parks and watch as shrimp boats reel in the day’s catch, go on a kayaking tour of the waterways, or hit the trails in the Apalachicola National Forest.
 Make sure to stop by Up the Creek Raw Bar, where you can sample world-renowned oysters on its open-air decks overlooking the water.